EFA - Local Wellness Program

 To help ensure students possess the knowledge and skills necessary to make healthy choices for a lifetime, the superintendent shall prepare and implement a comprehensive district nutrition program consistent with state and federal requirements for districts sponsoring the National School Lunch Program (NSLP) and/or the School Breakfast Program (SBP).
 The program shall reflect the Board’s commitment to providing adequate time for instruction that fosters healthy eating through nutrition education and promotion, serving healthy and appealing foods at district schools, developing food-use guidelines for staff and establishing liaisons with nutrition service providers, as appropriate.

 The input of staff (including, but not limited to, physical education and school health professionals), students, parents, the public, the Board, school administrators, representatives of the school food authority and public health professionals will be encouraged in the development of wellness policy.
-[The Board shall establish a Wellness Advisory Committee to advise the district in the creation of the local wellness policy.]
-The superintendent [or designee] will develop [administrative regulations] [guidelines] as necessary to implement the goals of the local wellness plan and ensure compliance of such policy.
+The superintendent or designee will develop administrative regulations as necessary to implement the goals of the local wellness plan and ensure compliance of such policy.

 WELLNESS POLICY IMPLEMENTATION, MONITORING, ACCOUNTABILITY AND COMMUNITY ENGAGEMENT